Taliban blame US for airport chaos as Afghans face 'impossible' race to flee

 Borrell added that "we have complained" to the Americans that their airport security was overly strict and hampering attempts by Afghans who worked for the Europeans to enter.

-The group's co-founder Mullah Abdul Ghani Baradar flew into Kabul and planned to meet jihadi leaders, elders and politicians in the coming days, an official told AFP.
+The group's co-founder Mullah Abdul Ghani Baradar has flown into Kabul and plans to meet jihadi leaders, elders and politicians, an official told AFP.

 Among them are leaders of the Haqqani network, a US-designated terrorist organisation with million-dollar bounties on its leadership.

-The Taliban stunned the world when they swept into Kabul last week, ending two decades of war, facing virtually no opposition from government forces that had been trained and equipped by the US-led alliance.
+However, there have since been flickers of resistance with some ex-government troops gathering in the Panjshir Valley, north of Kabul -- long known as an anti-Taliban bastion.

-However, there have been since been flickers of resistance with some ex-government troops gathering in the Panjshir Valley, north of Kabul, long known as an anti-Taliban bastion.
+On Sunday, the Taliban was sending hundreds of its fighters to the valley after "local state officials refused to hand it over peacefully", the group wrote on its Arabic Twitter account.

-One of the leaders of the movement, named the National Resistance Front, is the son of famed anti-Taliban commander Ahmad Shah Massoud.
+One of the leaders of the movement in Panjshir, named the National Resistance Front, is the son of famed anti-Taliban commander Ahmad Shah Massoud.

 The NRF is prepared for a "long-term conflict" but is also still seeking to negotiate with the Taliban about an inclusive government, its spokesman Ali Maisam Nazary told AFP in an interview.